-The Ojo Encino, Torreon and Counselor Chapters of the Navajo Nation sit on the southern edge of the Colorado Plateau, 30 miles west of Cuba, New Mexico, encompassing more than 276,000 acres.
+The three Chapters of the Navajo Nation sit on the southern edge of the Colorado Plateau, 30 miles west of Cuba, New Mexico, encompassing more than 276,000 acres.
 Our work in this tri-Chapter region is focused around building on traditional resilience strategies to climate change by restoring hózho--a Navajo word that means "walking in beauty" or living in a manner that strives to create and maintain balance, harmony, beauty and order.
 In essence, it's about rediscovering a land ethic, and it requires building local capacity and testing strategies that make land-based activities economically viable and resilient in the face of climate change.

-In the last six years, the Quivira Coalition has been actively working with the communities of Ojo Encino, Torreon and Counselor to build a resilient bio-cultural system.
-A principal strategy that has emerged from our work involves engaging new and diverse conservation constituencies, and focusing our efforts on ecologically significant elements of the larger landscape.
+Since 2006, the Quivira Coalition has been actively working with these communities to build a resilient bio-cultural system.
+A principal strategy that emerged from our work involved engaging new and diverse conservation constituencies, and focusing our efforts on ecologically significant elements of the larger landscape.

 In 2009 a grant from The David and Lucile Packard Foundation entailed restoring abandoned floodwater farm fields for the purpose of jump-starting a local food system, and simultaneously healing vital components (i.e. alluvial fans) of an otherwise degraded landscape.
-These activities dove-tailed, but did not overlap, with the objectives set forth in the 2008-2010 Christensen Fund grant.
+These activities dove-tailed, but did not overlap, with the objectives set forth in The Christensen Fund grant.
 The Christensen Fund was interested in addressing the implications of, and solutions to, feral horses on a Native landscape, while Packard was interested in tackling land restoration and building a local food system.
 We considered ourselves very fortunate to have found two sources of funding that were perfectly complementary to each other, without being redundant.